mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

 - **Splitting Tables**: For some tables, we split the data into different columns based on specific criteria, creating segmented tables that focus on particular aspects.
 - **Joining Tables**: We perform left joins on certain tables, merging them based on relevant columns, then transfer the resulting new table to the newly created database.

 The details of each operation, including the specific scripts used and the transformations applied, are outlined in the tables below.
-This structured approach ensures that the data is optimally organized for subsequent analysis stages.
+This structured approach ensures that the data is optimally organized for subsequent analysis sub-steps.

 | Script Name          | Source Database Name | Source Table Name        | Destination Database Name | Destination Table Name | Destination Table Columns                                          |